Paybook/sync-py/how_to.md

 * Attachment class matchs with sync.paybook.com/v1/attachments endpoint
 * Catalogues class matchs with sync.paybook.com/v1/catalogues endpoint

-You can see the complete UML for the library [here](https://drive.google.com/file/d/0ByfSP0j-5EqmOU9Pc1FZLWpLajg/view?usp=sharing)
+You can see and download the complete UML for the library [here](https://drive.google.com/file/d/0ByfSP0j-5EqmOU9Pc1FZLWpLajg/view?usp=sharing)

 You should code the library according to this UML, in it they are specified: